wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 # Compose extensions (preview)

->**Important:** Compose extensions are available in [Public Developer Preview](publicpreview.md) only.
+>**Important:** Compose extensions are available only in [Public Developer Preview](publicpreview.md).
 Additionally, many features in this document are under construction and are subject to change.
+>
+>**Note:** The term "compose extensions" is provisional and might change.
+Until this feature is complete, we recommend not using the term in any customer-facing UI or communications.

 Compose extensions are a powerful new way for users to engage with your app within Microsoft Teams.
 With this capability, users can query for information from your service and post that information, in the form of rich cards, right into the channel conversation.

 ![Example of compose extension card](images/ComposeExtension/CEExample.png)

 Compose extensions appear along the bottom of the compose box.
 A few are built in, such as Emoji, Giphy, and Sticker.
-Choose the More Options icon (**&#8943;**) to see other compose extensions, including those that you add from the app gallery or sideload yourself.
+Choose the **More Options** (**&#8943;**) button to see other compose extensions, including those that you add from the app gallery or sideload yourself.

 How would you use compose extensions?
 Here are a few possibilities: